-If you have students who are struggling with math, I encourage you to consider that the reason for their weakness could simply be that they don’t “see” the math in their heads.
+If you have students who are struggling with math, consider that the reason for their weakness could simply be that they don’t “see” the math in their heads.
 Instead of seeing 25 as two tens and five ones, they see it as literally a “2” and a “5.”
 This makes it very hard for them to make connections and see relationships.

 We can help bridge this gap by giving our students opportunities with concrete materials so they construct the understanding that is essential to their future success in math.